 This is another lab which does not have much to do with any specific topic of security.
 Rather, it tests your understanding of Linux and problem-solving ability.
 In preparation, we should review some basic concepts.

-Be familiar with relevant Linux commands, like ping, nmap, and grep.
+Be familiar with relevant Linux commands, like ping

 The content above contains some dead giveaways on how to solve this week’s challenge.
 But of course, not everything has been spoiled.
 What to do when you get stuck?
 Remember…